huaizhenkou/ChatGPT-Prompt-Presets-Sync/README.md

 - **Dark/Light Theme Adaptation**: The script automatically adapts to ChatGPT's theme changes (dark/light mode).

+- **Multi-language Support**: The interface automatically adapts to your browser language.
+Currently supports English, 中文.

 ### How to Install:
 1. Install Tampermonkey or Greasemonkey in your browser.
 2. Download the script directly from [GitHub](https://github.com/konhz/chatgpt-enhancer).